 - Slowly

-Verbs are the action words that describe the movement of a trend.
-They can be used in the past, present, or future tense depending on the context.
+Verbs are the action words that describe the movement of financial trends.
+They can be used in the past, present, or future tense depending on the context of your financial reporting.

 - Grow (grew)